MarkBind/markbind/test/functional/test_site/testTags.md

 # Div with tag matching general tag and specific tag (Hidden)
 <div tags="tag-exp-hidden">
-Div with tag matching general tag expression and specific tag expression
+**Should not appear** Div with tag matching general tag expression and specific tag expression
 </div>

 # Div with tag matching front matter tag overridden by matching site tag